-Blood tests help us determine your pet's health status and causes of illness accurately, safely, and quickly and let us monitor the progress of medical treatments.
-If you have questions, ask any staff member.
-We want you to understand our recommendations and be a partner in your pet's care.
+Blood tests help us determine your pet's health status and causes of illness accurately, safely, and quickly let us monitor the progress of medical treatments.
+A checkmark in any box below indicates a significant abnormality on your pet's blood work.
+On the back of this sheet are remarks from the doctor with more details on your pet's blood work results.